Danube Messaging Architecture

 Reliable Dispatch

-Reliable Dispatch offers guaranteed message delivery backed by the WAL + cloud persistence:
+Reliable Dispatch offers guaranteed message delivery backed by the persistence storage engine:

-- WAL on local disk for low-latency appends and fast replay from in-memory cache and WAL files.
+- Local WAL for low-latency appends and fast replay from in-memory cache and WAL files.

 The ability to choose between these dispatch modes gives users the flexibility to optimize their messaging infrastructure based on their specific requirements for performance, reliability, and resource utilization.

-For details and provider-specific configuration, see Persistence (WAL + Cloud).
+For details and mode-specific configuration, see Persistence Architecture.